top of page

 The 5 Pillars of Mental Health

-By Lorena Ruci, MA, C. Psyc, PhD
+Written by Lorena Ruci, MA, C. Psyc, PhD

 The attainment of happiness has always been an ongoing human pursuit, from the ancient Greeks to modern day philosophers.
 Although the path to fulfillment varies from person to person, there’s an adage that says that we need just three things in order to be happy: something to do, someone to love and something to hope for.
 What is implied in these three pillars is a foundation of health.
 Being healthy means having more than a “beach body” physique.
 Health is determined by a combination of physiological (body) and psychological (mental) factors.